 Whats in the Box:

-Spinach, mesclun salad mix, romaine lettuce head, butter crunch lettuce head, baby beets with greens, baby lettuce mix, chives with blossoms, micro broccoli, bak-choi.
+Spinach, salad mix, butter crunch lettuce head, pea shoots, radish, chives with blossoms, bok-choi, oyster mushroom.

 What’s going on at the farm:

 This week is a pickup week for full season (Standard and Basic) members only.
 Bi-weekly members have the week off and will pick up again next week.
 It was another productive week of work on the farm.
-So many weeds were pulled by hand around many crops including our garlic and strawberries.
-All our greenhouse tomatoes were pruned and clipped for the second time and we will be pruning and clipping them weekly as they develop fruit this month.
-This past week was very busy harvesting and washing greens and getting shares out.
-We managed to get all the harvest in before this crazy heat wave we are having.
-I tilled in the fields that had the salad mixes and today am molding beds for our wide variety of hot peppers, watermelons, cantaloupes, and a second round of baby cucumbers, curly kale, broccoli, and more.
-In fact i’m working right through the holiday to keep everything watered in and use the valuable field time while I can be at home and not at market.
+All our greenhouse tomatoes were pruned and clipped for the second time and we will be pruning and clipping them weekly as they develop fruit this next month.
+This past week was very busy harvesting and washing greens and getting shares out to dropsites and farmers markets.
+Melons are germinating and some are nearly ready to plant.
+Lots of crops nearly ready for shares this week but the focus this week is the gorgeous spinach and lettuce we have pouring in by the caseloads.
+Expect generous portions of these for salads, spinach, quiche, or my personal favorite spinach dish, spanakopita.

 Choy: bak-choy are best used as a saute green or side dish but are also good with rice or in a stir fry with chives or maybe your oyster mushrooms.

-Mesclun mix and lettuce mix: Mesclun is a blend of baby kale, lettuce, arugula, mustard greens, mizuna, and choy.
-It is a great, well-balanced salad mix with a little spice from the arugula and mustards.
-Our other mix is simply a lettuce mix with two colors of lettuce, in romaine and salad bowl types, it is also great for salads or mixing with the other greens like the peas shoots or spinach for salads, or on sandwiches.
+lettuce mix: Our mix is simply a lettuce mix with two colors of lettuce, in romaine and salad bowl types, it is also great for salads or mixing with the other greens like the peas shoots or spinach for salads, or on sandwiches.
 I like to throw in some dried cranberries, or some crunchy seeds in my salads as well as chives.

 Chives: The spicy chive blossoms on your chives make a great garnish for salads and other dishes.
 They are edible along with the chive which is our earliest onion offering.
 Use the rest of the chive to sautee with the choy in stir fry or sprinkled over your morning eggs or other dishes.

-Enjoy the food and hope everyone had a safe and fun Memorial Day weekend!
+Enjoy the food and hope everyone had a great Memorial Day weekend!